Tønsberg Hospital

-Tønsberg Hospital (Tønsberg sykehus) is a general hospital situated in Tønsberg, Vestfold og Telemark, Norway.
+Tønsberg Hospital (Tønsberg sykehus) is a general hospital situated in Tønsberg, Vestfold, Norway.
 It is the main facility of Vestfold Hospital Trust, part of the Southern and Eastern Norway Regional Health Authority.

 Tønsberg Heliport, Hospital is an asphalt, ground helipad with a diameter of 18.3 m.
 A new parking garage and is under construction and will receive the a new helipad on top.
 Until this is completed the Westland Sea King helicopters use the city's fire department to land.